-Use a fork to add a little flour (about 1 to 2 tablespoons) to the liquid until the majority of the flour is in the egg mixture and it’s like a really thick pancake dough.
+Use a fork to add a little flour (about 1 to 2 tablespoons) to the liquid until most of the flour is in the egg mixture, and it’s like a really thick pancake dough.

 Knead The Pasta Dough: Using your clean hands, mix the remaining flour into the liquid mixture and begin to form it into a ball.
 Start to knead and turn the dough until it is a ball, about 3 minutes.

-Wash your hands and don’t dry them then continue to knead the dough until the surface is slightly dimpled.
+Wash your hands, don’t dry them, and then knead the dough until the surface is slightly dimpled.
 The dough should be thoroughly moist and evenly hydrated but not sticky or overly damp.

 Wrap in plastic wrap or cover with a dry, clean kitchen towel and set aside to rest for at least 15 minutes before using.

-The pasta dough can be made to this step up to three days ahead.
-Store the dough wrapped in plastic, placed in a resealable plastic bag, and refrigerated.
+The pasta dough can be made to this step up to three days ahead—store the dough wrapped in plastic, placed in a resealable plastic bag, and refrigerated.
 Bring to room temperature before using.
-Alternatively, you can freeze the pasta dough ball up to two months -- just defrost it before proceeding and know you'll likely need more flour to shape the dough.
+Alternatively, you can freeze the pasta dough ball for up to two months -- defrost it before proceeding and know you'll likely need more flour to shape the dough.

 Roll The Pasta Dough Out: When it comes to the pasta, you have two options for how to roll it out -- by machine or by hand.
 If you're going to make pasta often, consider investing in a classic Imperia Pasta Machine (or even get the KitchenAid Pasta Attachment for your stand mixer) and then follow the instructions here.

 To Roll The Pasta With A Machine: Secure a tabletop pasta machine to a counter or fit the Pasta Roller attachment onto the KitchenAid Stand Mixer.
-Cut dough into six pieces (they need to easily fit in the Pasta Roller).
+Cut dough into six pieces (they need to fit in the Pasta Roller easily).

 Pull the roller adjustment knob straight out and turn to the widest setting (number 1 on the KitchenAid).
 Release the knob, making certain the pin on the roller housing engages the opening on the back of the adjustment knob, allowing the knob to fit flush against the roller housing.